The Message to Market Fit Matrix for Manufacturing Buyers

 Here's what happens when you run the same "we're the best" message to everyone.

 Cold prospects scroll past because you haven't given them a reason to care.
 They don't know they have a problem, or they don't know you're a solution.
-Leading with "industry-leading precision machining" means nothing to someone who isn't actively shopping.
+Leading with "industry-leading equipment manufacturing" means nothing to someone who isn't actively shopping.

 Warm prospects bounce because you're not answering their specific questions.
 They've already visited your site.
 They know what you do.
 Now they need proof, specs, and differentiation.
 Giving them top-of-funnel education wastes their time and your money.